moorscode/Stencil-sample-theme-Smarty/readme.md

 *Keep in mind that the code has been written to be compatible with PHP 5.2 - removing small functions in favor of anonymous functions can make it even more compact.*

+## Stencil

+Since WordPress does not allow Stencil to be in the plugin directory, the best place to put the framework is inside a theme.
+All sample themes now contain the core plugin and the implementation(s) they might require.

+All you need is to install a sample theme to have full functionality.

 ## Functions

 ### get_stencil()